Using a Self-Directed IRA or Solo 401(k) to Buy Bitcoins - IRS Tax Treatment

 To learn more about using a “Checkbook Control” Self-Directed IRA LLC to make bitcoin and other investments without tax, please contact one of our Self-Directed IRA Experts at 800-472-0646 for more information.

 Did you know?
-The IRS treats Bitcoins and other cryptocurrencies as property for income tax purposes, as per IRS Notice 2014-21.
+The IRS treats Bitcoin and other virtual currency as property for income tax purposes as per IRS Notice 2014-21.